Links on SoundGuys may earn us a commission. Learn more.

 Related: Apple AirPods Pro vs Sony WF-1000XM4

-The long stem is much shorter, and it’s actually functional now: you can squeeze it or long-press it to control playback and toggle active noise cancelling.
+The long stem is much shorter than the AirPods (2nd generation), and it’s actually functional now: you can squeeze it or long-press it to control playback and toggle active noise cancelling.
 Microphone quality is very good for a set of earbuds, but the mics can’t completely nullify wind noise.

 Taking into account the ease of use, versatility, and reliable connectivity, the Apple AirPods Pro is unsurprisingly the best iPhone earbuds on the market.
 Say what you will about the one-trillion-dollar company, it knows how to produce products that play nicely with each other.
 And if you already own a handful of Apple products, the AirPods is the next logical purchase for seamless integration into your daily routine.